-Option 3:
+Option 3: For Grade 12 ONLY

-Independent Study in Physical Education for Non-School Physical Activity

-950 Independent Study in Physical Education Semester Long

-952 Independent Study In Physical Education Full Year

-Year Credits: 2
+Indep pendent Study in Physical Education for Non-School Based Program Semester Credit: 1 950 Independent Study in Physical Education Semester Long Semester Credit: 1 952 Independent Study In Physical Education Full Year Year Credits: 2

-Students may submit a request to be allowed to fulfill the Physical Education requirement by participating in an outside fitness program.
+Students may submit a request to be allowed to fulfill the Physical Education requirement by participating in a non school based program.
 Independent Study in Physical Education may not replicate the existing curriculum at Belmont High School.
 Working out at a gym will no longer be an approved PE Independent Study as a student may take Cardiovascular Fitness and Training and /or Muscular Strength Training & Body Toning which are offered during the regular school day at BHS These programs must have duration of at least 15 consecutive weeks per semester and meet twice per week.
 Each individual session must be at least one hour in duration.
 In order to elect this option, students must complete an Independent Study proposal.
-The final deadline for full year and first semester Independent Study proposals is the first Monday in the month of June.
-The final deadline for second semester Independent Study proposals is the first Friday in January after the December break.
+The final deadline for full year and semester Independent Study proposals is the first Monday in the month of June.
 Please refer to the Independent Study Proposal process outlined on page 6 of this program for more information.
 In order to receive credit for the independent study, students are responsible for submitting written verification of the required hours completed for their independent study to the Director of Physical Education no later than one week prior to the end of the semester.